OpenText and Google Cloud expand strategic partnership

 Ichhpurani added, “Customers are increasingly interested in moving critical EIM workloads to Google Cloud.

 “We’re expanding our partnership with OpenText to help our joint customers migrate these workloads more quickly and effectively.
-Through our partnership, customers can leverage Google Cloud’s reliable and performant infrastructure, AI and ML capabilities, expertise in containerisation and our hybrid and multi-cloud solution, Anthos, to deploy cloud-native EIM solutions across public clouds and private data centres.”
+Through our partnership, customers can leverage Google Cloud’s reliable and performant infrastructure, AI and ML capabilities, expertise in containerisation and our hybrid and multi-cloud solution, Anthos, to deploy cloud-native EIM solutions across public clouds and private data centers.”

 Barrenechea continued, “Enterprises across all industries are looking for flexible, secure and cost-effective cloud infrastructure.